-Community-Based Vocational Training (CBVT)

-The Community-Based Vocational Training (CBVT) program is designed to provide a positive beginning in the world of work for students at The Vanguard School over the age of 17.
+Community-Based Vocational Training (CBVT) The Community-Based Vocational Training (CBVT) program is designed to provide a positive introduction to the world of work for students at The Vanguard.
 CBVT provides personalized support for students during challenging work experiences, while learning to acquire and maintain employment and seek job advancement in their communities.

-These work-based experiences are an educational approach or instructional methodology that uses the workplace to provide students with the knowledge and skills that will help them connect school experiences to real-life work activities and future career opportunities provided in an integrated environment, to the maximum extent possible.
+These work-based experiences are a part of an educational approach that uses the workplace to provide students with the knowledge and skills that will help them connect school experiences to real-life work activities and future career opportunities provided in an integrated environment, to the maximum extent possible.